o3de/o3de.org/content/docs/userguide/gems-system-gem-rad-telemetry.md

+description: ' Use the RAD Telemetry gem to enable instrumentation-based profiling and performance visualization in &ALYlong;. '
+slug: gems-system-gem-rad-telemetry
+title: RAD Telemetry Gem
+---
 # RAD Telemetry Gem<a name="gems-system-gem-rad-telemetry"></a>

 RAD Telemetry 3 is an instrumentation\-based profiling and performance visualization middleware product created by [RAD Game Tools](http://www.radgametools.com/telemetry.htm)\.
 The RAD Telemetry Gem provides a RAD Telemetry 3 integration for Lumberyard for those who have licensed RAD Telemetry\.